freddy38510/quasar-app-extension-ssg/README.md

 Default: `'<project-folder>/node_modules/.cache/quasar-app-extension-ssg'` or `'<project-folder>/.ssg-build'` if `cache` is set to false.

-The webpack build output folder from where the extension can prerender pages.
+The webpack compilation output folder from where the extension can prerender pages.

 ### `cache`